Shrishti99/SpringBootHandsOn/README.md

-Hello EVerybody!
+Hello Everybody!

-We are going to create a Simple E-commerece platform where different types of products can be viewed
+We are going to create a Simple E-commerce platform where different types of products can be viewed

 This readme.md file currently serves various purposes